Spolaa/freedom-template/DOCUMENTATION.md

 # Documentation

 In this file is report the complete documentation about Freedom Template components.
+The template is based on Bootstrap v.4 so a lot of helper function take from this one.

-Really simple to understand, use, modify.
+Really simple to understand, use and modify.

 Version: 0.1.0. </br>
 Author: 95stefano.gagliardi@gmail.com</br>